alikssant/IntakeInsight/README.md

 # IntakeInsight - Calorie Tracking Web App
 Welcome to IntakeInsight,
-a calorie tracking web application that helps you monitor your daily calorie intake and expenditure.
+a calorie tracking web application that helps you monitor your daily calorie consumption and calorie burn.
 This project is built using JavaScript,with class-based structure, Bootstrap for styling
 Webpack for managing JavaScript files.